 Where To Stay In Sunny Beach

-Not sure where to stay?
-Well good news, Sunny Beach features rows upon rows of places to stay all within a kilometer of the beach.
-The best bang for our buck that we found was the Hotel Barcelo Royal Beach.
-It’s a nice enough resort that features one big sized pool that is big enough to do a lot of different activities in the water, as well as a smaller pool and hot tub to accompany the nicely designed front yard.
+The hotel was nice enough, with a few different dining areas and clean hotel rooms.
+It’s a friendly resort with one big-sized pool that is big enough to do a lot of other activities in the water and a smaller pool and hot tub to accompany the nicely designed front yard.
 There is also a bar in the middle for those mid-day drinks.
-The hotel itself was nice enough with a few different dining areas and clean hotel rooms.

-If you are looking to fork out more money there are a few baller hotels such as the Royal Palace Helena Sands or the Хотел Дюн (Hotel Dune).
-If you want to visit on a budget you can also find some hostels to stay in.
+If you are looking to fork out more money, there are a few baller hotels, such as the Royal Palace Helena Sands or the Хотел Дюн (Hotel Dune).
+If you want to visit on a budget, you can also find some hostels to stay in.

 How To Get To Sunny Beach